-Many times, when these incidents happen you don’t have the immediate access to your chiropractor, a prescription or any other doctor related remedies.
+Many times, when these incidents happen you don’t have immediate access to your Clive chiropractor, a prescription, or any other doctor-related remedies.
 You’re on your own.
 So, then what?
 Well, since we’ve all been there, here is our top 5 list.
 Use them.
 They work.

 Get on the floor – You need movement quickly.
 Work on knee flops side to side.
 Next do individual knee pulls on each side.
 Lastly work on some single-leg, leg-lifts.
 Do 10-20 of each to each side.
 You can do this 5+ times a day.
 The movement helps loosen the muscles and flush the inflammation.

 Ice – It’s not fun but it works well when done quickly.
 Get the area really cold (without giving yourself frostbite!) soon after the incident happens and the inflammation hasn’t fully set in.
 Start with about 10min of icing every hour for the first 4 hours then go every couple hours for 15-20min for the next 24 hours.